-If you notice your Mac’s battery draining faster after updating to macOS Mojave, you’re not alone.
+If you notice your Mac’s battery draining faster after updating to macOS Mojave or above, you’re not alone.

 Some users have reported battery drain issues — some significant — after updating to the new operating system.
 Notably, impacted users say that they see the worst battery drain when their computers are in energy-saving sleep or hibernate modes.

 It appears to be a fairly widespread problem that’s especially draining on older Mac or MacBook models.
-To be clear, this is probably an issue that Apple will patch in the next update to Mojave.
+To be clear, this is probably an issue that we fully expect Apple to patch at some point in a minor or major update.

 But in lieu of a software update being currently available, there are some things you can try to alleviate the problem.